Burning Up or Burning Out?

 During this time of recovery, we limit our contact with people that drain our energy and spend time with people that are gains in our life, bringing energy and positivity, making us laugh and forget.
 To help figure out who these people might be, try this exercise here .
 Make gentle exercise a priority, starting with a ten minute walk per day, ideally in nature, working up thirty minutes or more per day as energy returns.
 Even a ten minute walk can noticeably improve mood.
 Taking in more Omega-3 fatty acids in our diet (salmon, herring, mackerel, anchovies, sardines seaweed, flaxseed, walnuts) boosts mood.
 Reducing sugary foods and carbs can also improve mood and reduce energy crashes.
 It is a good idea to reduce caffeine and drink alcohol only if it can be done in moderation.
 While alcohol can be relaxing, too much can cause anxiety as the affect wears off.
 Drinking lots of water maintains hydration and flushes out toxins.

 Consider meditation to help relaxation.
-There are many apps available online or try our 'Mind Down' session which will be available as a podcast from this website in the coming weeks.
-Engage in creative activities - baking, making, painting, gardening.
+There are many apps available online or try our well reviewed 'Mind Down' podcast available here Engage in creative activities - baking, making, painting, gardening.
 As well as a source of distraction, being creative helps reduce that feeling of emptiness and helps build our confidence and self esteem.
 See more on creativity here .

 In time, when the emotions have calmed and we are better able to appraise rationally, it is useful to review and reassess our values in life.
 Is that job, salary or pension so good we have to risk our health?
 Have we become disillusioned with the role?
 Is it fulfilling?
 What are our expectations and how do we manage them?
 What are our options or alternatives?
 Creating options is important so that we do not feel stuck.
 Are there opportunities in those options, including the prospect of a better life style even if at a reduced salary?
 Remember, jobs often come with many expenses: childcare; motor costs; public transport costs; meals; clothes…